 Not many things are more painful and frustrating than a serious lower back injury.
-Whether it’s caused by trauma (sudden fall, car accident), or lifting something heavy (at work or at the gym), low back injury can easily become debilitating and long lasting.
+Whether it’s caused by trauma (sudden fall, car accident), or lifting something heavy (at work or at the gym), a low back injury can easily become debilitating and long-lasting.

 Just like with any other health problem, the more you know about the type of your injury, the better you know how to treat it.

 The most common types of back injuries are muscular injuries, bone injuries or nerves of the spine (bulging discs, herniated disc, pinched nerves).
 But no matter the type of your injury, the body reacts in the same way: Inflammation and pain.